jakkes/python-linq/README.md

 # Python-linq
-Provides simple to use LINQ features to Python.
+Provides simple to use LINQ features to Python 3.x.

 Inspired by `py-linq` and `linq.py`.